lbr77/lbr77/AWESOME-STARS.md

 ## Rust

+- [SilasMarvin/lsp-ai](https://github.com/SilasMarvin/lsp-ai) - LSP-AI is an open-source language server that serves as a backend for AI-powered functionality, designed to assist and empower software engineers, not replace them.
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [bee-san/Ares](https://github.com/bee-san/Ares) - Automated decoding of encrypted text without knowing the key or ciphers used
 - [taoky/quiz](https://github.com/taoky/quiz) - 命令行下的助记卡片小工具